Your Mattress Flame Retardant Might Be Making You Sick

 Mattress manufacturers aren’t required to disclose any of the flame-retardant chemicals they use—and harmful chemicals are often still used in mattresses made overseas.

 Additionally, the United States started banning toxic flame retardants in 2005.
-Because that’s still fairly recent, it’s possible that some secondhand mattresses will still use the banned chemical flame retardants.
+Because that’s still fairly recent, some secondhand mattresses may still use the banned chemical flame retardants.
 (Here’s why you should avoid fiberglass as a flame retardant.)

 Are all mattress flame retardants toxic?